 I’m sure some good ones aren’t far off, maybe 2022, that are cheaper, easier to use, less buggy than the ones I’ve used so far, and which will include more metrics that are important beyond step count and distance.

 If you’re dead keen, check out My Virtual Mission.
 I’ve heard mixed reviews about it, but because you will be paying good dosh for it my thoughts are they will get back to you quickly to sort them out.

 For workplaces: A note on the goals of your challenges

-Regardless, it is important that all these fitness type challenges are optional and that staff don’t feel uncomfortable by not jumping on board with them.
-Having a whole range of ‘challenges’ with varying focuses can certainly help with that; allowing them to choose between them and setting up ‘system’ as we have done with our ’12 months of Challenges’ (which also includes the ‘A K A Day challenge’ and our functional fitness ‘Survive’ programme, so that there are several paths to success.
+Regardless, it is important that all these fitness type Challenges are optional and that staff don’t feel uncomfortable by not jumping on board with them.
+Having a whole range with varying focuses can certainly help with that; allowing them to choose between them and setting up ‘system’ as we have done with our ’12 months of Challenges’ (which also includes the ‘A K A Day Challenge’ and our functional fitness ‘Survive’ programme, so that there are several paths to success.